 Investigative Division Commander: Captain Daniel Melnick

-Captain Daniel Melnick is a 23 year veteran of the East Brunswick Police Department.
+Captain Daniel Melnick has been a member of the East Brunswick Police Department since 1994.
 He graduated from Morris County Police Academy in 1993.
 He began his career assigned to the Patrol Division until 1998 when he was selected to start up a newly formed Anti-Crime Unit.
 In 2000, he transferred back to the Patrol Division until 2004 when he was promoted to Sergeant where he served as a squad supervisor in the Patrol Division.
 In 2005, he was transferred to the Detective Bureau as a Detective Sergeant.
 In 2010, he was promoted to Patrol Lieutenant and later that year was transferred to the Investigative Division.
 In 2013, he was promoted to Operations Division Captain and is currently assigned as the Commander of the Investigative Division.

 He has been a member of the East Brunswick Police SWAT Team for 14 years and has previously served as the SWAT Team Commander during his tenure.
 He has received several awards and numerous letters of commendation for outstanding police service throughout his career.